Monogamy Or Non-Monogamy? Understanding Monogamy Meaning For Couples

 Evolutionarily, there is some evidence that having multiple partners can be beneficial.
 Some scientists postulate that parental involvement originating from non-monogamous bonding allowed for the provision of extra food for offspring, enabling the evolution of the large brains that define our species.
 As one researcher put it, “the optimal evolutionary strategy is monogamy when necessary, polygamy when possible”.

-Regardless of theories on the development of relationship structures in human history, many people choose to pursue social monogamy, committing to only one mate and having just one sexual partner at a time.
-Some may feel safer with monogamy, and some may prefer strictly monogamous romantic relationships due to their religious beliefs, life experiences, personal preferences, or a desire to avoid the social stigma associated with non-monogamy, such as having more than one wife.
+Regardless of theories on the development of relationship structures in human history, there are many reasons why people choose to pursue social monogamy, committing to only one mate and having just one sexual partner at a time.
+These might include:

 Emotional and psychological aspects of monogamy